Al-Murphy/koo-lab.github.io/Openings.md

 ### Computational biology postdoc

-<b>Job description:</b> The successful candidate will apply deep learining solutions to address challenging regulatory genomics problems that fall within the lab’s broad interests in gene expression, alternative splicing, or RNA-protein interactions.
-Candidates with a strong background in biology and experience solving biological problems with computational methods are encouraged to apply.
+<b>Job description:</b> The successful candidate will apply deep learining methods to address challenging regulatory genomics problems that fall within the lab’s broad interests in gene expression, alternative splicing, or RNA-protein interactions.
+Candidates with a strong biology background and experience solving biological problems with computational methods are encouraged to apply.
 Prior experience with machine learning is a plus, but not necessary.

 <b>Qualifications:</b> PhD in Biology, Bioinformatics, Biophysics, Computer Science or other related field.
 Ideal candidates will have strong communication skills and a desire to work in an interdisciplinary environment.
 Experience with python programming is required.
 <br>